gecche/laravel-multidomain/README.md

 (and I hope it will be done directly in future versions of Laravel).

 A way to obtain multiple storage links could be the following.
-LEt us suppose to have two domains, namely `site1.com` and `site2.com` with associated storage folders `storage/site1_com` and `storage/site2_com`.
+Let us suppose to have two domains, namely `site1.com` and `site2.com` with associated storage folders `storage/site1_com` and `storage/site2_com`.

 1. We manually create links for each domain: